oshaughnessy/sierramountainll/_pages/volunteers.md

 1. Sign up as a _Volunteer_ in Sports Connect
 2. Fill out the JDP background check that will be emailed to you
-3. Take the [Little League abuse awareness training](https://www.littleleague.org/university/articles/abuse-awareness-training-course/){:target="_blank"}
+3. Take the [SafeSport abuse awareness training](https://safesport.org){:target="_blank"} or document a current one from another sport
 4. Upload your SafeSport cert to your Volunteer page in Sports Connect

 ## Coach Checklist

 1. Sign up as a _Head_ or _Assistant Coach_ in Sports Connect
 2. Fill out the JDP background check that will be emailed to you
-3. Take the [Little League abuse awareness training](https://www.littleleague.org/university/articles/abuse-awareness-training-course/){:target="_blank"}
+3. Take the [SafeSport abuse awareness training](https://safesport.org){:target="_blank"} or document a current one from another sport
-(other programs are no longer allowed)
 4. Take the [HEADS UP concussion training](https://www.cdc.gov/heads-up/training/youth-sports.html){:target="_blank"}
 5. Take [Sudden Cardiac Awareness (SCA) training](https://epsavealife.org/sca-prevention-training/){:target="_blank"}
    (good for 2 years)